seungsoo-lee/DELTA/README.md

 + JDK 1.7+

 ## Installing DELTA
-It depends on JAVA and Ant build system.
-To install Agent-Manager and sub-agents, you'll build using ant command.
+Delta installation depends on JAVA and the ant build system.
+The ant command is used to install the Agent-Manager and sub-agents.

 + STEP 1.
 Installing Agent-Manager.